Solar-network/docs/docs/swipeswap/technical-details/security/contract-procedure.md

 #### New Wallet Address Validation

 There are 3 validation controls for the SXP mainnet address that check for a 34 character address with the S prefix.<br />
-1. Validation on the frontend for Metamask users that are using the official SwipeSwap tool.<br />
+1. Validation on the frontend for Metamask users that are using the official SXPSwap tool.<br />
 2. Validation on the backend program that sends the mainnet SXP to the new address.<br />
 3. Validation by the forging nodes that accept or deny the transaction created by the backend tool.<br />